Teaching kit (museum)

 The US National Endowment for the Humanities has also contributed to this trend with a program called Picturing America, a set of forty, carefully selected works of art spanning several centuries—all by American painters, sculptors, photographers, and architects.
 NEH Chairman Bruce Cole said, “Picturing America helps us understand our democracy by bringing us face to face with the people, places, and events that have shaped our country.
 It provides an innovative way to experience America's history through our nation's art.”
-The NEH program includes a resource book, lesson plans, and large, high quality reproductions of these images.
-It can be used to enhance the study of American history, social studies, language arts, literature, and civics according to their website.
+The NEH program includes a resource book, lesson plans, and large, high-quality reproductions of these images.
+According to their website, it can be used to enhance the study of American history, social studies, language arts, literature, and civics.